n-plsm/n-plsm/README.md

-hey im n-plsm, couldnt choose nplsm for some reasons
+hey welcome to my github page

-i code stuff, especially in python 3.x
+im a stupid teenager from france, i code in python 3.x and thats all

-how to reach me:

-email : nplasmaoff@gmail.com
+social media :

-discord : nplsm#3664
+discor : nplsm#0001
+email: nplasmaoff@gmail.com

+thats all now you can leave my page since my projects are dogwater :))))) leave now